 I am on medical leave for a while.
 I will miss you all, but a group of stellar Michigan Tech personalities have stepped up to write guest columns while I am away.
-Today, Bonnie Gorman, dean of students, tells you about an unusual group of student leaders who go to great lengths to make incoming students feel welcome at Michigan Tech. —Dennis
+Today, Director of Athletics Suzanne Sanregret shares how you can follow the Huskies online. —Dennis

 Michigan Tech fans can follow the Huskies in high definition via Internet video streaming—no matter where in the world you call home.
 Michigan Tech Athletics was a national leader in offering streaming video of live events to fans more than a decade ago, and the service has continually evolved over the years.